SuperBeastsAI/ComfyUI-SuperBeasts/README.md

 1. **HDR Sandwich** – Run Super Pop, then feed the output into **HDR Effects** (with gentle settings) to amplify micro-contrast.
-2. **Subtle polish** – Blend Super Pop result back with the original at 30-50 % opacity using a ComfyUI Mix or Composite node.
 3. **Colour remap** – Plug a palette or reference frame into the *Context* input to nudge the final toning toward that colour space.
 4. **Video consistency** – Enable *Initial context for batch* to subtely lock colour across frames (still experimental).